BlindSA

 • Respect Differences: Others’ opinion is valid, but it’s not the only one.
 So many families these days come from mixed religions and backgrounds and it’s important to remember that we all see the world a little differently.
 Don’t let those differences get in the way of a supportive relationship.

-• Let family and friends be Themselves: Family and friends have unique gifts that can’t be replicated.
-Let them be themselves and find comfort in the fact that they haven’t changed.
-Read books to the child, play, and have fun.
-That’s what it’s allabout!
+• Let family and friends be themselves: Family and friends have unique gifts that can’t be replicated.
+Let them be themselves and find comfort in the fact that they haven’t deemed it necessary to change towards the family with the VI child.

 RESOURCES